Tough U.S. NAFTA demands send ball back into lobbyists' court

 “We’re going to see what the people here are made of,” he told Reuters on the sidelines of the talks.
 “What I can guarantee you is that Mexico won’t agree to a bad deal.”

-Officials from the two biggest U.S. export markets have spent the months since Trump’s November election victory working on U.S. bosses and political leaders to defend NAFTA, a 23-year-old accord that the president has repeatedly called a “disaster,” which he blames for the loss of U.S. manufacturing jobs.
+Officials from the two biggest U.S. export markets have spent the months since Trump’s November election victory working on U.S. bosses and political leaders to defend NAFTA, a 23-year-old accord the president has repeatedly called a “disaster”.

-The U.S. Chamber of Commerce has rejected what it calls the “poison pill” plans and has been backed by other major industry groups.
+The U.S. Chamber of Commerce has rejected what it calls the “poison pill” plans, backed by other major industry groups.

 But whether lobbies that Trump has sought to characterize as part of the “Washington swamp” can encourage a change of heart is far from certain, especially with the president openly feuding with a number of senior Republicans in Congress.